 It wouldn’t be an Xbox list without some kind of passing mention to Halo, and The Master Chief Collection is a perfect way for any multiplayer fan to remember the years gone by.
 All those hours sitting with your friends playing match after match of Halo 3 can now be re-lived, especially considering that 343 Industries actually fixed the MCC, finally.

 The Master Chief Collection includes the Halo games 1 through 4, with Halo 3: ODST and, more importantly, Halo: Reach available as DLC or as part of Xbox Game Pass.
 The sheer amount of games, and the modes available, allows you to pick and choose your favourite moments from the Halo multiplayer experience, making it the perfect Halo game.

-Developer: Hi-Rez Studios, Titan Forge Games Publisher: Hi-Rez Studios Release Date: August 19th 2015
+Developer: Hi-Rez Studios, Titan Forge Games Publisher: Hi-Rez Studios Release Date: August 19th, 2015 Online/Local: Online